idkxy/Tamagotchi_Game/README.md

 TODO: Add maturity of pets.
 Required for several of the games functions

 TODO: Add competition.
 Still thinking of a wat to impliment this feature for now.
 Feel free to provide any suggestions.

-NOTE FROM LIAM R: I have finished many of the ticked functions without updating github.
-This is because If i break the game I do not wish for it to effect anyone elses code.
-It will be properly uploaded after some more testing.

 Note from Daisy: We need to decide on the depreciation rate for the stats levels over time and shall i add a variable called coins under pet?
 Also, could I please ask Liam to explain how the points earned works as idk why it says  if pointsearned == 100 pointsearned == 130.
 Thanks!